kitttn/temptest/Firmware-Build.md

 **Note:** there are issues with the build system dependency tracker that have led us to deprecate the use of parallel make (`make -jN`) in the above step.

 The builds should complete successfully if the necessary prerequisites have been installed.
-As a general note, if you're in a compile-load-test cycle, if a build fails, you'll want to ensure that old build products have been cleaned up.
+As a general note, if you're in a compile-load-test cycle, and a build fails, you'll want to ensure that old build products have been cleaned up.
 Your safest bet will be `make distclean` followed by a reconfigure, as `make clean` doesn't always work due to unknown causes.

 #### Next Steps